Canada Resume Writing Guide

 Canadian employers often scan resumes, so make your resume scannable by avoiding for example lines, underlines or italic fonts etc.

 Finally, most employers expect a resume to be accompanied by a cover letter.

 Check the spelling and grammar of your Canada resume.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and English or French language usage errors or if you need help in organizing your resume, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and language usage errors in the English or French language or if you need help in organizing your resume, send it to a professional for assistance.

 Remember that your Canada resume must be targeted, scannable and generate hits.
-If you have a difficulty with your resume writing, instead of staring at a blank piece of paper, use resume samples and resume templates or:
+If you have difficulty with your resume writing, instead of staring at a blank piece of paper, use resume samples and resume templates.